Manage Purchase Orders With Square for Retail

 Click the Import button to begin the import process and upload your personalised template.

 Once uploaded, you’ll see the Match document columns screen.
-From here, use the drop-down menus to confirm each Square purchase order attribute is matched to the correct column in your import file.
+From here, use the drop-down menus to confirm that each Square purchase order attribute is matched to the correct column in your import file.

 Click Next to continue the import process.